-There are so many milestones in the life of a newborn, but the 100 days celebration certainly is a big one!
+The 100 days celebration is a significant milestone in the life of a newborn!
 Whether you’re hosting or attending a 100 days party, here’s what to know about the customs and traditions as well as inspiration on hosting your celebration and even where to find a 100 days cake.

 Read More: How To Plan A Baby Shower In Hong Kong